 So here it is, every venue I’ve reviewed on this blog ranked with a quick word as to why it was ranked that way.
 I do intend for this to be an evolving document with rankings changing as venue access changes and I visit new venues.

-The number one spot on this goes to Bristol Bierkeller.
+The number two spot on this goes to Bristol Bierkeller.
 This may seem like a bit of an odd one since the Bierkeller could not be classified as “accessible”, but the venue team were aware of that and did everything they could to make sure I could attend , which yes included carrying me up a set of stairs in a manual wheelchair.
 I’d rather that kind of attitude to accessibility than being turned away completely (obviously full wheelchair accessibility is the best option, but I know that can’t be instantly achieved at some venues).
 I was sad to hear that the Bierkeller had closed and it will always have a piece of my heart for making sure I could attend a gig I didn’t think was possible.

 Next up is The Viola Arena in Cardiff.
 The winning element here is the fact that the wheelchair spaces are amongst the standard seating rather than on some specific accessible platform .
 This meant I felt more a part of the atmosphere which is definitely one of the best parts of attending Cage Warriors shows like the ones I’ve attended here.

-The bronze medal goes to Lyric Theatre Hammersmith.
+Next up is Lyric Theatre Hammersmith.
 Even though our seats were pretty far back here, the staff assistance was great and really made me feel welcome.
 I had heard that the theatre had undergone refurbishment since my visit so I would be interested to see how the refurbishment changed accessibility or not.

 Symphony Hall Birmingham